 This particular recipe couldn’t be easier.
 The quickest rosemary and garlic spiked butter you’ll ever make gives the chicken an amazingly crunchy skin but also seeps down into the flesh keeping it moist and flavouring the meat while it cooks.

 And the grapes are a revelation.
 The grapes burst and turn into a wobbly, velvety sauce under in the of the oven, like a robust and daringly deep sweet but moreishly bitter take on cranberry sauce.

-Get a medium sized chicken to room temperate (leave it in its packet on a countertop for a bit) and preheat your oven to 220c (yes… it’s hot).
+Get a medium sized chicken (mine are usually roughly 1.5kg) to room temperate (leave it in its packet on a countertop for a bit) and preheat your oven to 220c (yes… it’s hot).

 In a small bowl, combine roughly 50g of unsalted butter with half a tablespoon of regular olive oil and take the fronds off of 3 strands of fresh rosemary.
 I do this by running my fingers along the strand, going against the growth direction of the fronds.
 Finely chop the fronds and put into the butter bowl.

 Grate a garlic clove with a microplane grater into the bowl and then mix everything together.

 Once the chicken is room temperate, remove it from the pack and using your hands, smear the rosemary butter all over the skin, making sure to get into the crevices.
 Butter the bird inside and out.

 Using your fingers, super gently lift the skin from the breast and push some of the garlic butter under the skin.
 Massage the chicken all over firmly but gently, get that butter all over the damn thing.

 Halve a lemon and shove it in the cavity of the bird along with two halved garlic cloves and any whole strands of rosemary you’ve got left.